 - Preparation of documents and insurance against complications.

 - Monitoring of invoices and return of unspent funds.

 - Organization of additional procedures.

-- Buying airline tickets, booking a hotel or an apartment, meeting upon the arrival in Germany and transfer.
+- Buying airline tickets, booking a hotel or an apartment, meeting upon arrival in Germany, and transfer.

 - Communication with the attending physician after returning home.

 You can find out more detailed information about treatment in Europe and the cost of medical services by sending your request on the official bookinghealth.com website.

 Choose treatment abroad and you will get the best results surely!

 The article was edited by medical experts, board certified doctors Dr. Nadezhda Ivanisova and Alexandra Solovey.
 For the treatment of the conditions referred to in the article, you must consult a doctor; the information in the article is not intended for self-medication!